 “Ah, the reward … yes … um.”
 She rummaged around in a box for a minute.
 “Ah, here it is!”
 She held up a photograph of a young woman dressed as a cowboy.
 “I don’t remember saying anything about a reward, dear.
 Look, this is me when I was eighteen.
 I performed in a rodeo show in South Dakota, can you believe!”
 She began to hum an old show tune as she looked in the mirror, holding the photograph against the glass and gazing at it lovingly.

 Two hours later, I made my escape, somewhat shell-shocked by the arduous trip down memory lane.
 But there was one consolation.
 The lady who sold me the mirror had remembered where she’d bought it.
-From a ‘woman who looked like a gypsy.’
+From a ‘woman who looked like a gipsy.’
 She’d had two young urchins in tow and a husband lurking in the background.
 A husband with one eye.
 Which would explain why Cullum had come up with nothing regarding the robbery.
-And, in fact, the insurance company were offering a hefty reward for information leading to the recovery of Miss Sycamore’s stolen jewelry and furs.
+And, in fact, the insurance company were offering a hefty reward for information leading to the recovery of Miss Sycamore’s stolen jewellery and furs.
 I decided I didn’t owe Cullum any favours, so it looked like celebrations were on the horizon after all.
 And as for Miss Sycamore, well, she would serve nicely as the inspiration for ‘Calamity Jean,’ a character in my latest sitcom.

 - To purchase the stories on To Cut a Short Story Short up to December 2021 in paperback, Kindle, eBook, and audio-book form, and for news on new titles, please see Shop.